 Division of property during a legal separation and divorce quickly becomes complex, especially in situations where there are hostilities, anger, hurt, and other emotions during the separation and divorce proceedings.
-Davies Law Firm specializes in assisting people obtain a fair settlement and division of property upon separation.
+Davies Law Firm is very experienced in assisting people to obtain a fair settlement and division of property upon separation.
 Ottawa divorce lawyers representing both parties work together to ensure any property settlements are just and fair for both people.

 Division of Property for Married Couples

 The Ontario Family Law Act details the specific laws in regards to division of property between married couples, including same-sex couples, who were legally married.
 There are two main parts to the division of property laws.
 The first part has to do with all property acquired during the marriage, but does not include the matrimonial home.
 The laws regarding the matrimonial home are contained in the second part.

 The division of marital property, excluding the matrimonial home, uses a specific formula to determine the net value.
 Basically, the value of all property acquired from the date of marriage until the date of separation is added up.
 Next, all debts equally shared between the parties are summed and subtracted from the total property value to determine the net property value.
 However, there are certain exclusions and exceptions in regards to certain debts and types of property that are not included in this process, such as personal clothing and property owned individually before the marriage.
 Further, if there is a prenuptial agreement in effect, any property listed in the agreement is excluded from this process.